elyra-ai/examples/pipelines/introduction-to-generic-pipelines/README.md

    ![Component configuration error](doc/images/component-configuration-error.png)

 1. Select the newly added node on the canvas, right click, and select _Open Properties_ from the context menu.
+If you've customized the pipeline editor configuration, you can also double-click on the node.

    ![Open node properties](doc/images/open-node-properties.png)

+Properties for generic nodes are divided into four sections:
+ - The _metadata_ section includes the component name, the component description, and the node label.
+ - The _inputs_ section defines component inputs, such as the Jupyter notebook or Python script name and local file dependencies.
+ - The _outputs_ section defines files that the Jupyter notebook or Python script produces and intends to make available to other pipeline nodes.
+ - The _additional properties_ section defines resources that modify the generic component.

 1. Configure the node properties.